hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 Certificate Management Protocol (CMP) and Enrollment over Secure Transport (EST) define protocol messages for X.509v3 certificate creation and management.
-Both protocol provide interactions between client systems and PKI components, such as a Registration Authority (RA) and a Certification Authority (CA).
+Both protocol provide interactions between client systems and PKI management entities, such as a Registration Authority (RA) and a Certification Authority (CA).

 CMP and EST allow an RA/CA to inform an end entity about the information